What is azithromycin?

 - About any medical conditions you have or have had, including the following:

 - Myasthenia gravis (a disease that causes muscle weakness)

 - A known or suspected bacteremia (bacterial infection in the blood)

-- An irregular heartbeat, especially a problem called "QT prolongation"
+- Heart problems or an irregular heartbeat, especially a problem called "QT prolongation"